SAP/abap-cleaner/docs/usage.md

     --filepattern       File pattern to look for (only relevant when --sourcedir has been supplied) --recursive         Searches provided source directory recursively for ABAP files

     --profile           File name of the cleanup profile to be used (extension .cfj).
 From the UI, you may use button 'Export...' from the profiles editor to create the file.
-    --profiledata       Content of the cleanup profile to be used.
+    --profiledata       JSON-like content of the cleanup profile to be used.
+    --profilename       Name of the cleanup profile to be used, as displayed on the UI.
+                        This includes synchronized team profiles such as 'team A: profile'.
+    --last-profile      Use the cleanup profile that was last selected on the UI on this machine.
-                        Please use either --profile or --profiledata (or none for program defaults).
+                        Please provide only one profile option (or none for program defaults).

-    --release           ABAP release to restrict syntax of cleanup changes, e.g. "758" Without this option, the latest ABAP syntax will be allowed.
+    --release           ABAP release to restrict syntax of cleanup changes, e.g. "758".
+                        Without this option, the latest ABAP syntax will be allowed.
+    --workspace         The workspace directory or ID, used to retrieve workspace-specific settings for the last cleanup profile to be used (--last-profile), for expanding the line range (--scope user) and additional release restrictions (from the UI).

     --ui                Open the UI for interactive cleanup and profile configuration (only possible for single source input).
     --title             The source code title to be displayed on the UI.
-    --workspace         The workspace directory or ID, used to store workspace-specific settings for cleanup profile, cleanup range, release restriction.
     --readonly          Show a read-only preview of the changes without allowing to apply them.
     --darktheme         Show the code with dark theme colors.